Mouth Sores Treatment In Phoenix & Ahwatukee, AZ

 Some people develop mouth sores as a result of a medical condition.
 These may include:

 Some mouth sores resolve on their own, especially if they are due to irritation.
 These sores will usually clear up in one to two weeks.
 However, if treatment is necessary, it may include one or more of the following:

 If these remedies are not enough, the dentist may recommend additional treatment.
 These may include ointments that you apply directly to the mouth sore.
 If pain is substantial, the dentist may prescribe a stronger medication to relieve it.

 If there is any underlying medical condition causing sores in the mouth, treating this is usually necessary.
 For example, if you have oral thrush, an antifungal medication is often prescribed to eliminate the fungus.
-If you have an autoimmune disorder, treating this may help to resolve the sores in the mouth that are caused by it.
+If you have an autoimmune disorder, treating this may help to resolve the mouth sores that are caused by it.

-There are steps that you can take to reduce your risk of developing sores in your mouth.
+There are steps that you can take to reduce your risk of developing mouth sores.
 The first step is to see your dentist regularly for examinations and cleanings.
 Your dentist can also ensure that any dental devices fit properly to reduce the risk of oral irritation.

 The following are additional preventative measures:

 Applying an SPF lip balm several times a day can also help.
 This reduces your risk of sores on your lips that may be worsened by sun damage.

 If you develop a mouth sore, it is important to see your dentist.
 They can make an accurate diagnosis so that you can receive prompt treatment.
 Your dentist can also provide some information on how to prevent mouth sores in the future.

 Complete the form below and a member of our Phoenix or Ahwatukee team will contact you shortly!